Confederations Cup: Yet another trophy for Ronaldo?

 Analysis: Liverpool's Joel Matip is again a notable absentee from the Indomitable Lions squad -- though the team did not miss him on the way to winning the AFCON in Gabon last January.

-Abubaker -- who notched the winner in the final against Egypt -- leads a team brimming with international experience.
+Aboubakar -- who notched the winner in the final against Egypt -- leads a team brimming with international experience.
 Twenty-one-year-old Bassogog, who plies his trade in China, took home player of the tournament honors at the Africa Cup.

 Australia (FIFA rank: 48)